 Borrowash Road (A6120)

-Some Satellite Navigation systems try to direct vehicles off the A6 Derby By-pass into Elvaston Castle Country Park via a slip road to Bridlegate Lane, Alvaston.
+Some sat navs try to direct vehicles off the A6 Derby By-pass into Elvaston Castle Country Park via a slip road to Bridlegate Lane, Alvaston.
 There is no access to the park via this route (nor turning room along its length should you commit to it).
 The lane is clearly marked off the by-pass with a 'dead-end' highways sign.

-You can download an A3 site map from the related documents section below or take a virtual tour of the castle and country park by using the link in the information on other websites section below.
+You can download a site map from the related documents section, pick up a free site leaflet and map from our Information Centre and Shop or take a virtual tour of the castle and country park by using the link in the information on other websites section.

-There are no bus services that alight directly outside the main entrance to the park.
-You can find out the most suitable bus and rail services by contacting:
+There are no bus services that stop directly outside the main entrance to the park.
+You can find out the most suitable bus and rail services by visiting: